mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 will conspire against rivals out of disapproval of the way they push those boundaries.
-Any significant threat will cause those involved to shelve their schemes, however, partly for the good of the K’kree as a whole and partly because the Grand Steppelord does not tolerate those who put their own agenda ahead of his orders.
+Any significant threat will cause those involved to shelve their schemes, however, partly for the good of the K'kree as a whole and partly because the Grand Steppelord does not tolerate those who put their own agenda ahead of his orders.

-The majority of K’kree worlds are within the TL7 to TL11 range and thus capable of playing an active part in the interstellar economy.
+The majority of K'kree worlds are within the TL7 to TL11 range and thus capable of playing an active part in the interstellar economy.
 However, this technological capability refers to the cities.
-On worlds with a ‘shirtsleeve’ environment there will always be a segment of the population living a simpler life on a semi-nomadic basis.
+On worlds with a 'shirtsleeve' environment there will always be a segment of the population living a simpler life on a semi-nomadic basis.
 These herds make use of advanced technology but cannot produce it.
-They wander within large preserves, more or less following – and thus preserving – the ancient lifestyle of the K’kree of Kirur.
+They wander within large preserves, more or less following – and thus preserving – the ancient lifestyle of the K'kree of Kirur.
 Laager-towns exist within these preserves, offering comfort when desirable but allowing the herd to camp in the countryside.

-The K’kree name for their state is T’t’tkakh Xeng Kiir , which is normally translated as ‘Two Thousand Worlds’ but can also be rendered as ‘the universe’ or ‘the night sky’.
-The latter is a reference to the stars that could be seen from Kirur’s surface at night and the former to the fact that nothing really matters outside of K’kree dominions.
+The K'kree name for their state is T't'tkakh Xeng Kiir , which is normally translated as 'Two Thousand Worlds' but can also be rendered as 'the universe' or 'the night sky'.
+The latter is a reference to the stars that could be seen from Kirur's surface at night and the former to the fact that nothing really matters outside of K'kree dominions.
 There is no literal meaning to Two Thousand Worlds; it is a figure of speech only.
 Usually it is applied

-to the area directly ruled by the Grande Steppelord but there are also outposts, client states and enclaves that are not contiguous with but considered to be ‘of the Two Thousand Worlds’.
+to the area directly ruled by the Grande Steppelord but there are also outposts, client states and enclaves that are not contiguous with but considered to be 'of the Two Thousand Worlds'.

 The Two Thousand Worlds and outlying territories are linked by a large merchant fleet.
 Some vessels are